rosyvs/DeepGaze/README.md

-   │   ├── processed ## Used for the data that has gone through preprocessing ├── data_splits ## Contains splits of data for different cross validation strategies │   └── 4fold_participant.yml ## 4 fold split of train, val by participant id ├── experiment_configs ## Lightning config files containing parameters for running experiments │   └── cluster ## For running on the cluster
+   │   ├── processed ## Used for the data that has gone through preprocessing ├── data_splits ## Contains splits of data for different cross validation strategies │   └── 4fold_participant.yml ## 4 fold split of train, val by participant id ├── configs ## Lightning config files containing parameters for running experiments │   └── cluster ## For running on the cluster
    │   └── local ## For running on your local machine
    ├── eyemind  ## Main python package